Household electricity usage

 Source & Method

 Source: U.S. Energy Information Administration (EIA) Retail Sales of Electricity.
 Last dataset period: February 2026.
-State usage values in this cluster use deterministic benchmark modeling and are designed for comparative consumer usage intelligence, not utility billing settlement.
+State usage values use benchmark modeling for side-by-side comparisons—they are not meant to match your exact utility meter totals.

 Disclaimers